Aryaan082/Shors-Algorithm/README.md

 I was not able to write all the code for the algorithm by myself... because it was too complicated, so I replicated the code.
 I will attempt to provide a similar in brief understanding for how the algorithm works.

 ## Block 1
+This part just imports the files that will be needed for the circuit.

 ![alt text](images/Capture1.PNG)